Warrioravi/quiz-arena/README.md

 # 🏆 Real-Time Quiz Arena

-A distributed, low-latency multiplayer educational platform.
+A distributed, low-latency multiplayer webapp.
 This application allows users to create and enter isolated quiz rooms (Arenas) to compete in real-time, featuring a live leaderboard and instant answer validation.

 ## 🚀 Features
 * **Real-Time Multiplayer:** Sub-100ms UI responsiveness using WebSockets.